Taweilo/Credit_Line_Increase_Model/README.md

 *Math or Software problems*: The model works as expected as of date.
 However with technology and software being ever-changing, it introduces some level of uncertainty.
 Model staleness is when the predictive power of a model depreciates over time as trends change.
 The model has to be refreshed over time with more efficient strategies.
 Learning from new data, the up-to-date software and mathematical strategies empowers predictiveness over time.

-*Real world risks*: While training the model has provided us with an insight of how biases affect credit line increase, some real-world risks weren’t considered.
+*Real-world risks*: While training the model has provided us with an insight of how biases affect credit line increase, some real-world risks weren’t considered.
 Security and data privacy is one example.
 The risk of customer data being leaked and privacy attacks is not an aspect we have taken into consideration in our pipeline while training the model.
 This will expose the model to uncertainties.
 We would have to measure the risks and apply mitigation strategies to ensure there are no potential uncertainties related to data security and privacy when using the model.

 #### **3. Other unexpected results:**
-Real world data would certainly have missing values.
-However, our data does not have any missing values.
+Real-world data would certainly have missing values.
+However, our data do not have any missing values.
 From the variable importance chart, we can observe that the PAY_0 variable plays a critical role in the model.
 This means that the model heavily relies on the most recent payment instead of consistent payment history.
-Although the above unexpected results do not disqualify the model, it's important to be aware of them shall a problem emerge in the future.
+Although the above-unexpected results do not disqualify the model, it's important to be aware of them shall a problem emerge in the future.